Library Predicates

 It would be a shame to have to plod manually through all proofs about propositional logic.
 Luckily, there is no need.
 One of the most basic Coq automation tactics is tauto, which is a complete decision procedure for constructive propositional logic.
 (More on what "constructive" means in the next section.)
 We can use tauto to dispatch all of the purely propositional theorems we have proved so far.

-Sometimes propositional reasoning forms important plumbing for the proof of a theorem, but we still need to apply some other smarts about, say, arithmetic. intuition is a generalization of tauto that proves everything it can using propositional reasoning.
-When some goals remain, it uses propositional laws to simplify them as far as possible.
+Sometimes propositional reasoning forms important plumbing for the proof of a theorem, but we still need to apply some other smarts about, say, arithmetic.
+The tactic intuition is a generalization of tauto that proves everything it can using propositional reasoning.
+When some further facts must be established to finish the proof, intuition uses propositional laws to simplify them as far as possible.
 Consider this example, which uses the list concatenation operator ++ from the standard library.

 Theorem arith_comm : forall ls1 ls2 : list nat,